orb15/systemless/README.md

 Systemless will update it's major version when FVTT makes a major revision (going from FVTT v9 -> v10 for example).

 Systemless will make minor version changes to add new features to a major version.
-Minor version updates will never contain breaking chANGES OF any kind.
+Minor version updates will never contain breaking changes of any kind.

 Systemless will make patch version changes to address defects or perform chores within a minor version.